AlekseyUsov/workshops/terraform/README.md

       state: "{{state}}"
 ```

-Add the following parameter to Ansible configuration file to disable retry files:
+Add the following parameter to Ansible configuration file to disable retry files in case you make a mistake and your playbook fails:
 ```
 cat /etc/ansible/ansible.cfg